 - Compensation deductions for amounts paid to principal executive officers cannot generally exceed $1 million per year, subject to a transition rule for amounts paid under binding contracts that were in effect as of November 2, 2017.

 - Specified R&D expenses must be capitalized and amortized over five years, or 15 years if the R&D is conducted outside the United States instead of being deducted currently.
 This begins with tax years beginning after December 31, 2021.

-If you have questions about how your business or business owners can benefit from the tax breaks the TCJA provides, please contact your Untracht Early tax advisor.
+If you have questions about how businesses or business owners can benefit from the tax breaks the Tax Cuts and Jobs Act provides, please contact your Untracht Early tax advisor.